 The Senior School Programme is provided to students in Years 9 to 13.
 PPS aims to provide "a challenging course that leads to development of successful learners who are confident enough to become global citizens of tomorrow.
 The Senior School provides a vibrant and stimulating environment, where students continue with academic challenges whilst preparing for the independence of university, further education or employment".

 Senior school students are expected to take an active role in the whole school, running the School Student Council and acting as mentors and role models for younger students.

 Students of Year 9 (KS3) continue to follow the Cambridge Lower Secondary Programme and take the Cambridge Secondary Checkpoint Examination at the end of Year 9.
 Key Stage 4 (Years 10 and 11) and Key Stage 5 students (Years 12 and 13) study for the University of Cambridge International Examinations (CIE), which comprises of Cambridge IGCSE and Cambridge International AS and A levels.

-AS/A options (students generally take four subjects at AS and 3 at A Level) include Accounting, Applied ICT, Biology, Business Studies, Chemistry, Economics, English Language, Travel and Tourism, Mathematics, Physics and Psychology.
-Environmental Management, Global Perspective, and Sociology appear to have been discontinued.
+AS/A options (students generally take four subjects at AS and 3 at A Level) include Accounting, Art & Design, Biology, Business, Chemistry, Computer Science, Economics, English Language, English Literature, Information Technology, Mathematics, Physics, Psychology, and Travel and Tourism,

 In June 2019, Cambridge International Education (the curriculum and Examination Board for the Cambridge Secondary curriculum and IGCSE) announced that a team of year 10 students from Pristine Private School had won the Cambridge Upper Secondary Science Competition for the Middle East and North Africa region.